theuerc/Website/gitpod/docs/ides-and-editors/vscode-extensions.md

 ## Where do I find extensions?

-If you cannot find an extension by searching in Gitpod using [VS Code Web](vscode-browser), it probably means that the extension hasn't been added to the [Open VSX](https://open-vsx.org/) registry yet.
+If you cannot find an extension by searching in Gitpod using [VS Code Browser](vscode-browser), it probably means that the extension hasn't been added to the [Open VSX](https://open-vsx.org/) registry yet.

 In that case, please reach out to the extension author and politely ask them to publish their extension to the vendor-neutral, open source Open VSX registry.
 The "[How to Publish an Extension](https://github.com/eclipse/openvsx/wiki/Publishing-Extensions)" docs provide step-by-step instructions.